a-Digi-a/dotfiles/README.md

 #### NeoVim
 - The \<leader\> key is the space bar, most commands are shown after pressing it.
-- "\\" is used to pull up nvim tree and "jk" can be used to esc out of insert mode.
+- "\\" is used to pull up nvim tree and "jk" can be used to exit insert mode.

 ## Installation